Posts Tagged Transformational Education

 I have never considered myself a gardener.
 My mom and dad have always had a flourishing garden, and toil in the earth helping plants grow.
 My husband, too, is a fabulous gardener, and has created lush greenery in the various places where we have lived.
 I love to look at the…

-Posted June 20th, 2013 by & filed under Featured, Paintsplash - Art Therapy, Top News.
+Posted June 20th, 2013 by & filed under Art Therapy/Counseling at SWC, Featured, Top News.

 by Debbie Schroder

 As it got close to 6:00 on Monday evenings I could feel my eagerness to begin painting.
 Every Monday evening the in-state art therapy interns and I engaged in amazing relationships with our canvases.
 We painted for an hour, then shared our work and talked for…

 Posted May 26th, 2013 by & filed under Reflections from President Nolan, Top News.

 (note from Jim: "I know this is too long to be a traditional blog.
 Thankfully, it is a non-traditional blog, so it all works out...")

 Back when Southwestern College first sought accreditation from the Higher Learning Commission (HLC) in the early 1990’s, founder Robert Waterman and now Vice…